jameel-institute/daedalus/README.md

 The model can be run for any country or territory in the `COUNTRY_NAMES` list by passing the country name to the function.
-This automatically pulls country-specific demographic and economic data, which is included in the package, into the model.
+This automatically pulls country-specific demographic and economic data, which is included in the package, into the model (see the [‘Get started’ vignette](articles/daedalus.html) for more details).

 The model runs for 300 timesteps (assumed to be days) by default.